wkillerud/some-sass/CONTRIBUTING.md

 The client requests information from the server when needed, and notifies the server when a file changes.

-See [server/src/server.ts](https://github.com/wkillerud/vscode-scss/blob/main/server/src/server.ts) for the event listeners on the server side., and the [features folder in the server](https://github.com/wkillerud/vscode-scss/tree/main/server/src/features) for code supporting the different features.
+See [server/src/server.ts](https://github.com/wkillerud/vscode-scss/blob/main/server/src/server.ts) for the event listeners on the server side, and the [features folder in the server](https://github.com/wkillerud/vscode-scss/tree/main/server/src/features) for code supporting the different features.

 ```mermaid
 sequenceDiagram